Regarded by many Austronesian cultures as a sacred plant!

-I like bright light so feel free to pop me in the sun (when there is some!)
+Bright light is perfect - so feel free to pop it in the sun (when there is some!)

-I like my soil to be moist but not soggy.
-You can leave my soil to dry out during winter between waterings
+Keep the soil moist but not soggy.
+You can leave the soil to dry out during winter between waterings

-I like it warm but live comfortably in rooms above 15 degrees
+Likes it warm but can live comfortably in rooms above 15 degrees

-During the summer months, I like to be fed weekly with a nitrogen-rich liquid fertiliser.
+During the summer months, fed weekly with a nitrogen-rich liquid fertiliser

-If I start losing my leaves, try upping the humidity and temperature around me
+If it starts losing leaves, try upping the humidity and temperature around it

 Native to western Pacific areas - NZ, eastern Australia and Hawaii